-DeLane Doyle is a percussionist, composer and dance accompanist based in Milwaukee, Wisconsin, where he teaches at the Wisconsin Conservatory of Music.
+DeLane Doyle is a percussionist, composer and dance accompanist based in Philadelphia, Pennsylvania, where he teaches at Germantown Academy.

-He has served as a dance accompanist at Interlochen Center for the Arts since 2015 and at University of Wisconsin-Madison since 2016.
-DeLane’s compositions have been performed in collaboration with Interlochen Center for the Arts, Traverse City Dance Project, in a revival of Anna Halprin’s Circle of the Earth, set by Jamie Mchugh, Li- Chiao Ping Dance, and Dance NOW Miami!
-DeLane’s electro-acoustic compositions feature field recordings of natural objects and voices of the performers.
+He has served as a dance accompanist at the Milwaukee Ballet, Interlochen Center for the Arts, University of Wisconsin-Madison, and University of Wisconsin-Milwaukee.
+DeLane’s compositions have been performed in collaboration with Interlochen Center for the Arts, Traverse City Dance Project, in a revival of Anna Halprin’s Circle of the Earth, set by Jamie Mchugh, Li- Chiao Ping Dance, Utah Valley University with Jamie Johnson, Dance NOW Miami!, as well as many wonderful student collaborators.

 As a soloist, DeLane has performed in numerous Percussive Arts Society Day of Percussion events, won runner up in the 2015 Wyoming Symphony Young Artists Competition, and was a Finalist in the 2014 UW-Madison Concerto Competition.